 When your thyroid production drops, your body processes slow down and change.
-This causes uncomfortable symptoms like cold intolerance, weight gain, tiredness, shortness of breath, constipation, dry skin, irregular menstrual cycles, fertility issues, depression, decreased heart rate, thinning hair, etc.
+This slowdown of the thyroid may cause uncomfortable symptoms like cold intolerance, weight gain, tiredness, shortness of breath, constipation, dry skin, irregular menstrual cycles, fertility issues, depression, decreased heart rate, or thinning hair.

 All of these symptoms are troubling to live with and interrupt our daily lives.
 One particularly concerning symptom that patients present with is hair thinning.

 For many, hair is intrinsically bound in our identity.
 It can make us feel confident and empowered; it can even hold the weight of cultural significance.
 So, understandably, hair loss can be highly emotional as you feel at loss of identity or self-image.

 The thyroid produces hormones our bodies needs for daily metabolism.
 So, when the thyroid doesn't function properly, it cannot supply the body with the proper hormones it needs to produce energy for all of its normal bodily functions.

 All symptoms listed above, including hair thinning, relate to this decrease in overall energy when our thyroid doesn't work correctly.
 Subclinical (mild) hypothyroidism may cause mild to no symptoms at all, but the lower your thyroid hormone levels become, and the longer they stay that way, the more severe your symptoms will be.

 Untreated hypothyroidism can lead to hair loss.
 Because the severity of symptoms can vary, it's possible not even to realize you're losing hair because it falls out so sparsely and uniformly.
 It may be three to four months after the onset of hypothyroidism before noticing hair loss due to the long hair cycle.